 I’ve already dedicated a blog post to the sheer beauty of Dubrovnik, Croatia.
 So, in this one I’ll share some actual information.
-I’ll talk about several great activities to do in Dubrovnik, a handful of things to do in this exquisite UNESCO World Heritage Listed city on the southern Dalmatian coast.
+I’ll talk about several great activities to do in Dubrovnik—some absolutely free—a handful of things to do in this exquisite UNESCO World Heritage Listed city on the southern Dalmatian coast.

 Let’s dive right, shall we?

 Swim in the Adriatic Sea at Banje Beach

 Banje Beach, located a short walk south of the Old Town, is arguably the most scenic of all beaches in Dubrovnik—and, believe me, that says a lot.
 This pebble beach is reached via a stairway and offers truly magnificent views of Dubrovnik’s Old Town.
 I honestly don’t think I’ve ever visited a beach this picturesque!